LinkedIn’s Q2 2015 Earnings

-Today, we reported our financial results for the second quarter 2014.
-LinkedIn achieved strong results across the business.
+Today, we reported our financial results for the second quarter 2015.
+We saw good progress in executing on transitions across our business.

 I highly encourage you to review associated materials, including our GAAP and non-GAAP reconciliation.

-I will co-host a webcast/conference call with our CEO Jeff Weiner to discuss our financial results for the second quarter 2014 and business outlook today at 2:00PM Pacific Time.
-The full transcript of the webcast/conference call can be downloaded from our press center.
+I will co-host a webcast/conference call with our CEO Jeff Weiner to discuss our financial results for the second quarter 2015 and business outlook today at 2:00PM Pacific Time.

 See slides below.